Propagating oregano from cuttings is a great way to get free oregano plants for your garden.

 To grow oregano from cuttings, you’ll need:

-- A small pot (3″ is good with good drainage) or growing area with some potting soil
+- A small pot (3″ in diameter is good, with drainage) or growing area with some potting soil

 - Rooting hormone (optional)